 The bulk of The Hut’s investment (£153m) went into expanding its UK and international infrastructure, with two food production and distribution warehouses commissioned in Cheshire and Kentucky in the US respectively.

 It also invested £91m in its technology platform, which it uses to sell online in more than 190 countries.

-The online retailer said investment its ecommerce platform would “further enhance its functionality and globalisation capability”.
+The online retailer said investment in its ecommerce platform would “further enhance its functionality and globalisation capability”.

-This, alongside £63m invested in overseas acquistions, indicates that The Hut does not see any signs of international growth abating in the years ahead.
+This, alongside £63m invested in overseas acquisitions, indicates that The Hut does not see any signs of international growth abating in the years ahead.

 Closer to home, The Hut Group expanded its UK workforce by 1,200, including 400 graduates as part of its goal to be “the number one place for ambitious new talent.”

 To that end, The Hut also opened launched the THG Academy during the period, an in-house accelerator programme designed to strengthen the ecommerce skills of its staff.

 The etailer is clearly determined to follow last year’s growth with much more.